XingyuYan/biclustering/README.md

 # biclustering
-The main function is the ssvd function, which implements sparse singular value decomposition.
+The main function is the ssvd `function`, which implements sparse singular value decomposition (SSVD) from Lee et al(2010).

-To install the package in Jupyter notebook, please use "!pip install git+git://github.com/XingyuYan/biclustering.git".
+To install the package in Jupyter notebook, please use `!pip install git+git://github.com/XingyuYan/biclustering.git`.

 Input variables:
 * X = n by d matrix